patrickt/pony/README.md

 * `LogicalShift` - introduces the `>>>` operator for right logical shift, as in Java.
 * `CheckMalloc` - ensures that all calls to `malloc(3)` are checked for NULL.
 * `SeparateDeclarations` - moves all variable declarations in a given function to the top of the function, as in old-style C.
 * `PreciseGC` - adds shadow-stack garbage collection.
-The provided example is somewhat of a work in progress.
+The provided example is somewhat of a work in progress and currently only works on the `examples/gc/dlist.pony.c` example.

 Please read the LICENSE file for the terms under which Pony is distributed, and please read the CREDITS file to read acknowledgments.